ricardorei/MT-Evaluation-Tutorial/README.md

 _b) Do you find the segment-level comparion plot useful?_

-_3) Another common weakness of some MT systems is their inability to accurately translate long segments [(Koehn and Knowler, 2017)](https://aclanthology.org/W18-6319/).
+_3) Another common weakness of some MT systems is their inability to accurately translate long segments [(Koehn and Knowles, 2017)](https://aclanthology.org/W17-3204/).
 Having this into consideration, MT-Telescope also provides the functionality of chosing the interval of segments to be tested according to their length.
 In this exercise, choose the top 50% longest segments and compare again the results._